tier4/AWSIM/docs/Components/Environment/CreatePCD/index.md

     !!! example "Example Lidar Sensor configuration"
         ![lidar sensor configuration example](lidar_sensor_configuration.png)

+    !!! note "Gaussian noise"
+        Gaussian noise should be disabled to achieve a more accurate map.

 4. Attach *RGL Mapping Adapter* (script) to previously created `Lidar` *Object* by clicking on the 'Add Component' button, searching for the script and selecting it.

     ![add rgl mapping adapter script](point_cloud_mapping_add_lidar_adapter_script.gif)